Futaribeya: A Room for Two: Release

 Futaribeya is written and illustrated by Yukiko.
 It originally began as a dōjinshi titled Futaribeya Yukiko distributed at the dōjinshi convention Comitia 107 on February 2, 2014, and according to Yukiko, this was the first dōjinshi she created.
 This dōjinshi was later included in Yukiko's short story collection Onedari Shite Mite (おねだりしてみて) released in December 2016.
 The series began serialization in Gentosha's Monthly Birz magazine with the September 2014 issue sold on July 30, 2014.
 It concluded in that magazine with the May 2015 issue sold on March 30, 2015 and was transferred to Gentosha's website Denshi Birz on April 30, 2015.
 Denshi Birz was later renamed Comic Boost on January 15, 2019.
-The first tankōbon volume was published on March 24, 2015, and nine volumes have been released as of September 24, 2021.
+The series ended serialization on June 23, 2023.
+Ten tankōbon volumes were published between March 24, 2015 and July 24, 2023.
 Tokyopop licensed Futaribeya for release in North America and began releasing it in 2018.